cwcyau/hdrukphdcourses/courses/fairness.md

 *Reading papers:*

-9. Mitchell, S., Potash, E., Barocas, S., D'Amour, A., and Lum, K., (2018) *Prediction-Based Decisions and Fairness: A Catalogue of Choices, Assumptions, and Definitions*, arXiv.
+10. Mitchell, S., Potash, E., Barocas, S., D'Amour, A., and Lum, K., (2018) *Prediction-Based Decisions and Fairness: A Catalogue of Choices, Assumptions, and Definitions*, arXiv.

-10. Solon Barocas, Anhong Guo, Ece Kamar, Jacquelyn Krones, Meredith Ringel Morris, Jennifer Wortman Vaughan, W. Duncan Wadsworth, and Hanna Wallach (2021). *Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs.* In Proceedings of the 2021 AAAI/ACM Conference on AI, Ethics, and Society (AIES '21).
+11. Solon Barocas, Anhong Guo, Ece Kamar, Jacquelyn Krones, Meredith Ringel Morris, Jennifer Wortman Vaughan, W. Duncan Wadsworth, and Hanna Wallach (2021). *Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs.* In Proceedings of the 2021 AAAI/ACM Conference on AI, Ethics, and Society (AIES '21).

-11. Abigail Z. Jacobs and Hanna Wallach, (2021). *Measurement and Fairness.* In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (FAccT '21).
+12. Abigail Z. Jacobs and Hanna Wallach, (2021). *Measurement and Fairness.* In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (FAccT '21).

-12. Grote, T., & Keeling, G. (2022). *On Algorithmic Fairness in Medical Practice*.
+13. Grote, T., & Keeling, G. (2022). *On Algorithmic Fairness in Medical Practice*.
 Cambridge Quarterly of Healthcare Ethics, 31(1), 83-94.

-13. Margrét Vilborg Bjarnadóttir and David Anderson (2020). *Machine Learning in Healthcare: Fairness, Issues, and Challenges.* Pushing the Boundaries: Frontiers in Impactful OR/OM Research.
+14. Margrét Vilborg Bjarnadóttir and David Anderson (2020). *Machine Learning in Healthcare: Fairness, Issues, and Challenges.* Pushing the Boundaries: Frontiers in Impactful OR/OM Research.
 64-83.

+15. Wu, H., Sylolypavan, A., Wang, M. and Wild, S. (2022). *Quantifying Health Inequalities Induced by Data and AI Models.*  Proceedings of the Thirty-First International Joint Conference on               Artificial Intelligence (AI for Good).

 ### Day 2: Group work